microsoft/genaiscript/docs/src/content/docs/getting-started/index.md

 the contents of a document into the
 LLM prompt and defines a name that can be used in the prompt to refer to that document, which is the value returned by `def` (e.g., `FILE`, the first argument to `def`).
-`env.files` is a built-in variable that GenAIScript defines what is bound to the arguments to the script that are either passed on the command-line or by right-clicking to invoke the script in VS Code.
+`env.files` is a built-in variable that GenAIScript defines that is bound to the arguments to the script that are either passed on the command-line or by right-clicking to invoke the script in VS Code.